 Objections to confirmation shall be filed and served not less than seven (7) days before the hearing on confirmation or within such time as may otherwise be ordered by the Court.
 A copy of any objection shall be served upon each of the persons set forth in Bankruptcy Rule 3020(b), the U.S. Trustee, and the proponent of the plan (if other than the debtor).

 All Chapter 11 individual debtors shall file with the Court and serve on the U.S. Trustee a certification that the debtor has paid all amounts that are required to be paid under a domestic support obligation that first became payable after the date of the filing of the Chapter 11 petition if the debtor is required by a judicial or administrative order, or by statute, to pay such domestic support obligation.
 If the debtor is not required to pay any amounts under a domestic support obligation, then the debtor shall file a certification stating that the debtor is not required to pay said amounts.
-This form is available at www.flnb.uscourts.gov.
+The applicable form is available online.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+Concurrent with the drafting of this amendment, Local Form 11-13 (Chapter 11 Debtor’s Pre-Confirmation Statement) was created for use in Chapter 11 cases as a parallel to existing pre-confirmation Local Forms 12-13 (Chapter 12) and 13-13 (Chapter 13).

 2020 Amendment